 HIST311 (Liberal Arts) The Colonial Period of American History, 1492-1760 3 hrs.
 3 crs.
-American colonial experience from the Age of Exploration to the Accession of George III Preq: ENG 125 and three credits of History.
+American colonial experience from

+19th and 20th century immigration and urbanization.
+Preq: ENG 125. the Age of Exploration to the Accession of George III Preq: ENG 125 and three credits of History.
 Not offered on a regular basis.

 HIST312 (Liberal Arts) The Era of the American Revolution, 1760-1815 3 hrs.
 3 crs.
 The formative years of the American Republic from the War of Independence to the War of 1812.
-Preq: ENG 125 and three credits of History.
+Preg: ENG 125 and three credits of History.

 HIST313 (Liberal Arts) The Civil War 3 hrs.
 3 crs.
 Causes, meaning and results of the war between the states; emphasis on slavery, abolitionism, and Lincoln.
-Preq: ENG 125 and three credits of History.
+Preg: ENG 125 and three credits of History.
 Not offered on a regular basis.

 HIST315 (Liberal Arts) American Diplomatic History, 1789-1914 3 hrs.
 3 crs.
 Foreign relations of the United States from the American Revolution to 1914.
-Preq: ENG 125 and three credits of History.
+Preg: ENG 125 and three credits of History.
 Not offered on a regular basis.

 HIST316 (Liberal Arts) American Diplomacy in the Twentieth Century 3 hrs.
 3 crs.
 The United States as a world power from World War I through the Cold War.
-Preq: ENG 125 and three credits of History.
+Preg: ENG 125 and three credits of History.
 Not offered on a regular basis.